 The second instrument was an interview.
-In this present study, the writer used a semi-structured interview to know the teacher's experiences using the Total Physical Response (TPR) method for young learners and to know the students' responses to the method.
-Fraenkel (2012, p.451) revealed that a semi-structured interview is made up of a series of questions aimed at eliciting particular responses from respondents.
+In this present study, the writer employed a semistructured interview to investigate the teacher's experiences in using the Total Physical Response (TPR) method for young learners and to find out the students' responses to the method.
+Fraenkel (2012, p.451) reveals that a semi-structured interview is made up of a series of questions aimed at eliciting particular responses from respondents.
 It was carried out on the 9th of May 2022.
-The writer interviewed the teacher by asking several questions, the writer analyzed the results of a five-question interview conducted by the writer with the English teacher as subjects at the research site to answer the second research question.
-The writer used open-ended questions to explore the teacher's experiences used the total Physical Response (TPR) method of teaching English to young learners and how do the students respond to the method.
-The interview was done to answer the following questions: (1)Is it true that using the TPR method for learning English?
+The writer interviewed the teacher by asking several questions; then the writer analyzed the results of a five-question interview conducted by the writer with the English teacher as the subject at the research site to answer research question number two.
+The writer used open-ended questions to explore the teacher's experiences using the Total Physical Response (TPR) method of teaching English to young learners and how the students respond to the method.
+The interview was done to answer the following questions: (1) Is it true that the TPR method for learning English is used?
 (2) How was your experience using the TPR method?
 (3) Are there any difficulties or problems using the TPR method?
-(4) What are the advantages and disadvantages of using the TPR method?
-(5) How the students respond to the method?
+(4) What are the advantages and disadvantages of using the TPR method?; and (5) How did the students respond to the method?